 Besides, all Marantz receivers purchased from authorized dealers come with a 3-year warranty.
 Refurb models purchased from authorized dealers have a 1-year warranty.

-Some well known the Marantz receivers include:
+Some well-known Marantz receivers include:

 - Marantz SR7013 Ultra HD Network AV Surround Receiver